The Gist of Hooks

 /*

-All useState does is: save some stuff into the hooks array,
+1. Save some stuff into the hooks array,

-and optionally mark us for re-render if needed, using a
+2. Optionally mark us for re-render if needed, using a

 behind-the-scene magic React function.